FrontToBackCulture/valHelp/src/dashboard/Creating_A_Chart/Creating_A_Chart.md

 2. Select 'Add Chart'
 3. Click on the dots on the top right of the chart.
 4. Name the Line Chart.
-5. Click on the Chart type dropdown and select 'Bar Chart'.
+5. Click on the Chart type dropdown and select 'Line Chart'.
 6. Name the line.
 7. Choose a line colour.
 8. Choose a line type.